-- All of the music in the Music Library, commercial, popular and production, can be used for radio programming. - Popular music includes Top 40, rock, jazz, pop, soul, jazz, reggae, country, folk, rap, dance music, - VOA DOES NOT HAVE THE RIGHTS TO DISTRIBUTE POPULAR MUSIC RECORDINGS FOR VIDEO PROGRAMMING OR ON ANY DIGITAL PLATFORM, INCLUDING SOCIAL MEDIA. - ONLY production music can be used for TV programming and digital platforms. - The Music Library has free accounts available to all VOA staff for these online production music sites: - Universal Production Music (https://www.universalproductionmusic.com/en-us) - Manhattan Production Music (mpmmusic.com) - APM Music (apmmusic.com) - Please contact Vincent Bonner (vbon@voanews.com, 202-920-4189) or Delondra Barron (dbarron@voanews.com, 202-920-4191) to get an account for these sites.
+- All of the music in the Music Library, commercial, popular and production, can be used for radio programming. - Popular music includes Top 40, rock, jazz, pop, soul, jazz, reggae, country, folk, rap, dance music, - VOA DOES NOT HAVE THE RIGHTS TO DISTRIBUTE POPULAR MUSIC RECORDINGS FOR VIDEO PROGRAMMING OR ON ANY DIGITAL PLATFORM, INCLUDING SOCIAL MEDIA. - ONLY production music can be used for TV programming and digital platforms. - The Music Library has free accounts available to all VOA staff for these online production music sites: - APM Music - Manhattan Production Music - Universal Production Music